Your Brain on Drugs

 Long-term heroin use affects your prefrontal cortex and temporal lobe in your brain.
 These parts of your brain are responsible of memory, decision-making, and self-control.
 In addition, you may begin to struggle to control your behavior, process information and emotions, as well as memory problems.

 Alcohol is one of the most common drugs that lead to addiction.
 Because it’s socially acceptable, many people don’t even recognize they have a problem.
 However, your brain on drugs such as alcohol can be devastating.
+Alcohol is one of the most abused and dangerous substances but treatment is readily available in almost all locations.

 In fact, long-term alcohol users regularly develop problems with intellectual functioning.
 NIAA research supports that up to 80 percent of chronic alcohol users have a thiamine deficiency, and some will develop a serious brain disorder known as Wernicke-Korsakoff syndrome (WKS).